npm/npm/doc/cli/npm-stop.md

 ## DESCRIPTION

-This runs a package's "stop" script, if one was provided.
+This runs a package’s "stop" script, if one was provided.

 ## SEE ALSO